 Sergio Guillén, Adjunct Faculty, Political Science

-Sergio Guillén Grillo is an experienced public policy and democratic deliberation scholar and practitioner who has worked extensively on national and regional social and environmental policy issues.
-He is currently a Ph.D. candidate in Public Policy at the Australian National University.
+Dr. Sergio Guillén Grillo is an experienced public policy and democratic deliberation scholar and practitioner who has worked extensively on national and regional social and environmental policy issues.
+He earned his Ph.D. in Public Policy at the Australian National University.

 Guillén earned a bachelor of engineering (mechanical) from Carleton University, Ottawa; a Certificate of Graduate Studies in Natural Resources Organization Management from the University of Michigan; and master of arts in Environmental Security and Peace from the University for Peace in Costa Rica.
 In addition to working for nearly a decade on sustainable energy policy and finance throughout Latin America, he has taught for more than five years at universities in Honduras, Mexico, and Costa Rica.